decode-detroit/minerva/README.md

 Hardware decoding works well for videos up to 1080p at 30 fps.
 There is a short delay when switching between playing videos, but there is no delay when playing a new video after the first has stopped.

-## Contributing

-Please join us in the pursuit of free and open source software for the arts!
-Email patton@DecodeDetroit.com to discuss how your skills might help the project.

 ## License

 This project is licensed under the GNU GPL Version 3 - see the [LICENSE](LICENSE) file for details